SharePoint/sp-dev-docs/docs/general-development/customizing-ranking-models-to-improve-relevance-in-sharepoint.md

 ---
-title: Customizing ranking models to improve relevance in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: c166ecdd-7f93-4bbb-b543-2687992dd2bc
+title: Customizing ranking models to improve relevance in SharePoint ms.prod: SHAREPOINT ms.assetid: c166ecdd-7f93-4bbb-b543-2687992dd2bc
 ---

-# Customizing ranking models to improve relevance in SharePoint 2013
+# Customizing ranking models to improve relevance in SharePoint
-Improve search relevance by customizing ranking models to calculate rank scores (relevance rank) accurately using rank features in SharePoint Server 2013.
+Improve search relevance by customizing ranking models to calculate rank scores (relevance rank) accurately using rank features in SharePoint.
-You can  [sort search results in SharePoint 2013](sorting-search-results-in-sharepoint.md) in four ways, one of which is by rank score.
-When you sort search results by rank score, SharePoint Server 2013 places the most relevant results on top in the search result set.
+You can  [sort search results in SharePoint](sorting-search-results-in-sharepoint.md) in four ways, one of which is by rank score.
+When you sort search results by rank score, SharePoint places the most relevant results on top in the search result set.